 With ORCID’s Auto-Update service, if you include your ORCID iD when you submit a manuscript or dataset, your ORCID record will automatically be updated when the work is published.

-Auto-update of your ORCID record only works when you give Crossref or DataCite permission to do that.
+The auto-update of your ORCID record only works when you give Crossref or DataCite permission to do that.
 How do you make Auto-Update happen for datasets?

 - Include your ORCID iD in the descriptive metadata of your dataset when submitting your dataset to 4TU.ResearchData.